hostname(5) - man - phpMan

 sethostname(2) system call.

-starting with a "#") are ignored.
-The hostname should be composed of up to 64 7-bit ASCII
+with a "#") are ignored.
+The hostname should be composed of up to 64 7-bit ASCII lower-case

-lower-case alphanumeric characters or hyphens forming a valid DNS domain name.
-It is
+alphanumeric characters or hyphens forming a valid DNS domain name.
+It is recommended that

-recommended that this name contains only a single label, i.e. without any dots.
-Invalid
+this name contains only a single label, i.e. without any dots.
+Invalid characters will be

-command line.
-Use systemd-firstboot(1) to initialize it on mounted (but not booted) system
+line.
+Use systemd-firstboot(1) to initialize it on mounted (but not booted) system images.

 HOSTNAME SEMANTICS